allegroai/clearml-docs/docs/remote_session.md

   * Replicate a previously executed experiment's execution environment and [interactively execute and debug](apps/clearml_session.md#starting-a-debugging-session) it on a remote session
   * Develop directly inside your Kubernetes pods ([see ClearML Agent](clearml_agent/clearml_agent_deployment.md#kubernetes))
   * And more!
-* GUI Applications (available under ClearML Enterprise Plan) - These apps provide local links to access JupyterLab or VS Code on a remote machine over a secure and encrypted SSH connection, letting you use the IDE as if you're running on the target machine itself.
+* GUI Applications (available under ClearML Enterprise Plan) - These apps provide access to remote machines over a secure and encrypted SSH connection, allowing you to work in a remote environment using your preferred development tools.
+  * [SSH Session](webapp/applications/apps_ssh_session.md) - Launch a full development environment with a detached interactive SSH session on a remote machine
   * [JupyterLab](webapp/applications/apps_jupyter_lab.md) - Launch a JupyterLab session on a remote machine
   * [VS Code](webapp/applications/apps_vscode.md) - Launch a VS Code session on a remote machine